The article was updated on November 13, 2020.

 Learning resources.
 Google offers an extensive knowledge base for beginners, exercises, interactive materials, and whole training programs for different levels of Android developers.

 Publishing the app.
 As of 2020, Google has become less lenient towards apps that developers want to post on Google Play.
 The review process that used to be done automatically within seven hours now may take up to a week for new developers.
 Despite this novelty, however, the majority of Android apps that don’t violate the company’s content policy get approved.
 Developers also have to pay a fairly low one-time registration fee of $25.

 Going beyond smartphones.
 Developing Android apps means building software for an entire ecosystem of devices.
-You can extend your app’s functionality so it runs on Daydream and Cardboard VR headsets, Android Things, Wear OS devices, Android Auto, and several other platforms.
+You can extend your app’s functionality so it runs on Daydream and Cardboard VR headsets, Wear OS devices, Android Auto, and several other platforms.
 While this flexibility can create design issues, it also grants you the power to integrate your app into users’ cars, TVs, and smartwatches in addition to phones.